 The All-in-one bundle offers even more features like Automation, custom reports, A/B testing and email sequencing.

-It is a top choice for more than 46,000 businesses, including Forbes, Neil Patel, and WebNovo.
-EngageBay has high ratings on G2 and Trustpilot and is considered a serious competitor to Hubspot in terms of the number of available features.
+It is a good SMB CRM software and a top choice for more than 46,000 businesses, including Forbes, Neil Patel, and WebNovo.
+EngageBay has high ratings on G2 and Trustpilot and is considered a serious competitor to HubSpot in terms of the number of available features.

 Founded: 2020